Computer Maintenance and Networking (CMNW)

 Typically Offered: Fall and Spring Semesters

-Topics presented in this course prepare students to plan, design, install, configure, and troubleshoot a variety of commonly used local area networks.
-Students will identify and analyze various local area networking topologies, transmission media (cable standards), network protocols, and internet working devices.
-Students will develop criteria for network components, hardware and software requirements, procurement, comparison and evaluation, and identify short and long term LAN requirements for various environments.
+Network Installation & Diagnostics prepares students to plan, design, install, configure, secure, and troubleshoot networks.
+Students will identify and analyze various network topologies, transmission media (cable and wireless standards), network protocols, and hardware devices.
+Students will understand and evaluate network installations, components, hardware and software requirements, and identify short- and long-term LAN requirements for various environments.
+Additional topics will be covered to maintain alignment with the current Network+ standards.
 Laboratory required.
 (A special fee will be assessed.)

 Typically Offered: Summer, Fall and Spring Semesters